Software-Engineering-Group-UP/RSE-UP/chapters/welcome.md

-(welcome)=
 # Welcome

 Software is now as essential to research as telescopes, test tubes, and reference libraries.
 This means that researchers **need** to know how to build, check, use, and share programs.
-However,
-most introductions to programming focus on developing commercial applications, not on exploring problems whose answers aren't yet known.
+However, most introductions to programming focus on developing commercial applications, not on exploring problems whose answers aren't yet known.
 Our goal is to show you how to do that, both on your own and as part of a team.

 We believe every researcher should know how to write short programs that clean and analyze data in a reproducible way and how to use version control to keep track of what they have done.
 But just as some astronomers spend their careers designing telescopes, some researchers focus on building the software that makes research possible.
 People who do this are called **research software engineers**;
-the aim of this book is to get you ready for this role by helping you go from writing code for yourself to creating tools that help your entire field advance.
+the aim of this online textbook is to get you ready for this role by helping you go from writing code for yourself to creating tools that help your entire field advance.

-(welcome:big-picture)
+## Intended Audience

+This book is written for researchers who are already using Python for their data analysis, but who want to take their coding and software development to the next level.
+You don't have to be highly proficient with Python, but you should already be comfortable doing things like reading data from files and writing loops, conditionals, and functions.

+You can either follow our provided [python refresher](https://software-engineering-group-up.github.io/RSE-UP/exercises/python_refresher.html) or if your already experienced with other programming languages you can also checkout out the python tutorials on [Exercism.org](https://exercism.org/) to get up to speed with the python syntax.

 ## The Big Picture

 Our approach to research software engineering is based on three related concepts: